Relief from the itch of poison ivy

 But in the process, it has attacked both my legs and arms and I just can't get rid of it.
 It continues to spread to a different part of my body as I get rid it in its original spot.

-I have tried Benedryl.
-Both cream and oral.
+I have tried Benedryl, both cream and oral.
 Rubbing alcohol seems to clear it in the places that are in the worst condition.
 But, it doesn't seem to be going away.
 Does anyone have any suggestions?
+Is there such a thing as a poison ivy shot a doctor can administer?

 Hot Water Eliminates Poison Ivy Itch